Readit News logoReadit News

 thoughtlede commented on Supercharge vector search with ColBERT rerank in PostgreSQL blog.vectorchord.ai/super... · Posted by u/gaocegege

-simonw · 7 months ago
+simonw · a year ago

 > However, generating sentence embeddings through pooling token embeddings can potentially sacrifice fine-grained details present at the token level.
 ColBERT overcomes this by representing text as token-level multi-vectors rather than a single, aggregated vector.
 This approach, leveraging contextual late interaction at the token level, allows ColBERT to retain more nuanced information and improve search accuracy compared to methods relying solely on sentence embeddings.